weiyuexu/Mobile-terminal-deployment-using-GBiDC-PEST/README.md

 # Validation data
 Images of 792 (20%) were selected from dataset-3960 as the validation data in our paper.
-We also provide the weight file of the YOLO-Tpest model, You can find detection results using YOLO-Tpest model here.
+We also provide the weight file of the GBiDC-PEST model, You can find detection results using GBiDC-PEST model here.

 # Training data
 dataset-3960 contains 860 sugarcane aphid (SCA) images from sorghum, 1400 wheat mite (WM) and 1000 wheat aphid (WA) images from wheat, and 700 rice planthopper (RP) images from rice were obtained.